 The unit should have an emergency shut-off and a self-defrost function for when it becomes encased by snow and ice.
 This temporarily cuts off the heat being pumped into your home.
-It normally doesn’t last more than a few minutes but if the snow and ice build up is excessive it could be longer or happen more frequently.
-In extreme cold temperatures, it is important to make sure it isn’t happening too often or you risk putting your pipes in danger of freezing.
+It normally doesn’t last more than a few minutes but if the snow and ice build-up is excessive it could be longer or happen more frequently.
+In extremely cold temperatures, it is important to make sure it isn’t happening too often or you risk putting your pipes in danger of freezing.

-If your HVC unit has an aluminum fan and coil fins, ice and snow can actually bend the fins which at best will create a loud noise and at worst break the fin.
+If your HVAC unit has an aluminum fan and coil fins, ice and snow can actually bend the fins which at best will create a loud noise and at worst break the fin.